 Urban design and planning programs are highly interdisciplinary, integrating studies in topics ranging from landscape architecture to public policy.
 Programs are available at the undergraduate and graduate levels.
 Students interested in urban design and planning can complete degree programs at the University of Minnesota - Twin Cities, Ohio State University, and Michigan State University.
 These large, public schools offer multiple degree levels in urban planning and urban studies.
-They were also ranked among the top public national universities by U.S. News & World Report for 2017.
+They are also ranked among the top public national universities by U.S. News & World Report for 2020.

 University of Minnesota - Twin Cities